 In distillation the phases involved are

-The basic requirement for the separation of components by distillation is that the composition of the vapour
+The basic requirement for the separation of components by distillation is that the composition of the vapor

-be different from the composition of the liquid with which it is in the equilibrium-the vapour is always richer in the more volatile component than the
+be different from the composition of the liquid with which it is in the equilibrium-the vapor is always richer in the more volatile component than the

 liquid from which it is formed.
-If the vapour composition is the same as the
+If the vapor composition is the same as the

 liquid composition, the distillation technique will not affect separation.